Understanding Knitting Yarn and Techniques for Beginners

 1. There are several types of yarn used in knitting.
 The biggest and bulkiest yarns are called bulky or super-bulky.
 The lightest and finest yarns are baby (sport) yarns and the very thin thread-like yarns used to make lace.
 Between the two extremes, there's a yarn that's moderate weight, easy to use and easy to find.
-What is it called?

-b.
+What is it called?b.
 Worsted or Aran

-2. The lightest and thinnest weight of yarn, it is often used for newborn layettes, fancy sweaters or socks.
+2. The lightest and thinnest weight of yarn, it is often used for newborn layettes, fancy sweaters, or socks.
 It's known as "baby" weight or _________ yarn.

 d.
 Fingering

 3. Yarn is usually not sold in balls, much to the dismay of kitties everywhere.
-It's sold as a loosely coiled "ropes" or in wrapped oblongs.
+It's sold as loosely coiled "ropes" or in wrapped oblongs.
 These units of yarn are known as:

 b.
 Hanks and Skeins